supabase-community/supabase-graphql-example/README.md

 - [Supabase](https://supabase.com) - Create a backend in less than 2 minutes.
 Start your project with a Postgres Database, Authentication, instant APIs, Realtime subscriptions and Storage.
 - [pg_graphql](https://supabase.com/blog/2021/12/03/pg-graphql) - A native [PostgreSQL extension](https://supabase.github.io/pg_graphql/) adding [GraphQL support](https://graphql.org).
 The extension keeps schema generation, query parsing, and resolvers all neatly contained on your database server requiring no external services.
+- [Postgres Triggers](https://supabase.com/blog/2021/07/30/supabase-functions-updates) and [Postgres Functions](https://supabase.com/docs/guides/database/functions)- to calculate a a ranked feed of posts when votes are in

 ### Functionality

 - Registration
-- Get feed of posts
+- Get a ranked feed of posts
 - Create Post
 - Delete Post
 - Create Comment